jprivillaso/node-logging/README.md

 If any of the parameters is incorrect, the API returns a HTTP Status 400

 If something wrong happen at the server, the API returns a HTTP Status 500

+If you make a request using an unsupported HTTP method, the API returns a HTTP Status 405.

 ## 3. Tech Stack Used